pedrovgs/Lynx/README.md

 * Text size used to render traces inside LynxView: ``lynx:text_size="12sp``
 * Sampling rate used to read from the application log: ``lynx:sampling_rate=200``

-If you have to support applications based on Android 2.X you'll have to add ``READ_LOG`` permission to your application manifest. **This is not needed for other Android versions.**
+If you have to support applications based on Android 2.X you'll have to add ``READ_LOG`` permission to your application manifest. **This is not needed for newer Android versions.**

 ```xml